fbpx

 But to the Japanese ear, however, these are totally different words.

-In the upcoming June issue of Makoto, we play with this in the beginner story regarding the words:
+In the June 2023 issue of Makoto, we played with this in the beginner story regarding the words:

 湿気(しっけ) (humidity) and 死刑(しけい) (death penalty)